 Countries for business immigration to Europe:

 4. EU Blue Card and Intra-corporate Employee Transfer

 • EU Blue Card

 The EU Blue Card is a scheme to attract highly-educated, qualified and talented immigrants of third-countries national to the European Union.

-It is scheduled to be enacted by EU Member States (except the U.K., Ireland and Denmark) by July, 2011.
-The EU Blue Card will radically change the European labour market.
+It was enacted in July 2011 by EU Member States (except the U.K., Ireland and Denmark).
+The EU Blue Card which radically change the European labour market.
 For the first time talented and educated individuals and workers with advanced work experience will be admitted by the whole of the EU not just one country.

 The special EU Directive established also a single application procedure for a residence permit and a common set of rights for third-countries nationals legally working and residing in a Member State.

 – the applicant has an employment contract which stipulates a salary exceeding 1.5 times the average annual salary in a given EU Member State (by decision of the country and depending on market needs, the threshold may be reduced to 1.2 times);

 - relevant recognized University Degree or work experience;

 - the presence of a valid residence permit or a national long-term visa in the country party to the Agreement;